 General considerations.
 Conservation subdivisions shall identify a theme or themes for the subdivision.
 The theme(s) shall be identified at the time of initial application.
 Conservation themes may include, but are not limited to, forest stewardship, water quality protection, farmland preservation, natural habitat restoration/preservation, view-shed preservation, or archaeological and historic properties preservation.
 The Commission shall have the ability to provide suggestions as to which areas shall be preserved.

 Residential lot requirements.
-Lot sizes may be reduced by one half (1/2) the requirements in Appendix A.
+Lot sizes may be reduced as allowed Appendix A.

 Most lots shall take access from interior local roads.